holguinj/puppet-docs/source/puppet/3.6/reference/future_parameter_types.markdown

 canonical: "/puppet/latest/reference/future_parameter_types.html"
 ---

-## Puppet Types
+## Puppet's Parameter Types

-* Types.
-Got a lot of them.
-Some are concrete, some are abstract.
-Got a couple of collection types, too.
-* Most of them take a set of parameters.
-Sometimes the parameters are required, sometimes they're optional.
-* Optional parameters have to be given in order.
-If you want to "skip" the first optional parameter, you can sort of do that with `default`.
+Puppet's parameter types fall into three basic categories:

+* **Scalar** types specify a range of individual values, like numbers and strings.
+* **Collection** types specify arrays and hashes.
+* **Abstract** types add flexibility by specifying multiple types at once.

+Most types accept one or more *parameters* which follow the type name in a comma-separated list wrapped in angle brackets.
+For example, the `Integer` type takes up to two parameters -- minimum and maximum value -- so `Integer[0, 10]` means "an integer from 0 to 10."
+Parameters are usually optional, but a few types require them.

 ## Scalar Types

 These are the most specific types available in the Puppet language, representing individual values like numbers and strings.
+Note that none of the scalar types match `undef`.

 ### Integer([minimum size, maximum size])